Victoire03/HIV_and_AIDS_Infections_in_New_York_City/README.md

 ## Overview & Objective

 This project aims to analyze the patterns and disparities of HIV infections in New York City, focusing on how race/ethnicity, age group, gender and neighborhood influence the rate of contamination.
-The primary goal is to identify which groups are most affected as they will serve as good indication of where public health interventions could have a huge impact.
+The primary goal is to identify which groups are most affected as they will serve as good indications of where public health interventions could have a huge impact.

 ## Data Summary

-These data were reported to the NYC DOHMH by March 31, 2021

-Both datasets include data on new diagnoses of HIV and AIDS in NYC for the calendar years 2016 through 2020.
-Reported cases and case rates (per 100,000 population) are stratified by United Hospital Fund (UHF) neighborhood, sex, and race/ethnicity.
+These data were obtained from NYC OpenData website.
+Where they were reported on March 31, 2021.
+The datasets include data on new diagnoses of HIV and AIDS grouped in different categories: Races/ethnicities, genders, age-groupes and neighborhoods across New York City.
+These data were taken for the calendar years 2010 through 2020

-Note:

-- Cells marked "NA" cannot be calculated because of cell suppression or 0 denominator.

 ## Primary Files